yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 ### 2. Solve and understand the classical problem

-A sequence of classical portfolio models is used to show how realistic constraints change the solution.
-The final continuous allocation remains the reference for portfolio feasibility.
+A sequence of classical portfolio models shows how practical constraints change the allocation.
+The continuous optimizer remains the reference for financially feasible weights.

 ### 3. Reduce the discrete rebalance decision

 Classical screening identifies a smaller set of economically relevant active coordinates.
-In the final experiment, the quantum problem contains **11 binary decisions** and requires exactly **6 selected coordinates**, giving **462 feasible supports**.
+In the final experiment, the quantum problem contains **11 binary decisions** and requires exactly **6 selected coordinates**, producing **462 feasible supports**.

 ### 4. Search the reduced problem with QAOA

-QAOA is used to search the reduced active-support space.
-A fixed-cardinality structure keeps the search inside the six-of-eleven feasible sector.
+QAOA searches the reduced active-support space.
+A fixed-cardinality structure keeps the circuit in the six-of-eleven feasible sector.

 ### 5. Return to the full financial model

-The QAOA result is **not treated as the final portfolio**.
-The selected support is returned to the continuous optimizer, where portfolio weights are refined under the original financial constraints.
+The QAOA bitstring is **not treated as the final portfolio**.
+Its selected support is returned to the continuous optimizer, where portfolio weights are refined using the original financial objective and constraints.

 ### 6. Validate independently